derkork/openscad-graph-editor/manual/manual.md

 ![](images/create_module.gif)

 A popup dialog will open.
 In this dialog you can specify the name of the module and any parameters and their types.
 Once you are done press _OK_ to create the module.
 A new tab will open in which you can edit the graph of the module.
-It will already contain one node from which you can drag out the parameters given to your module.
+It will already contain one node - the module's entry point - from which you can drag out the parameters given to your module.

 Editing a module graph works exactly the same as editing the main graph (the main graph is also a module in a sense).
 Also the rules about _implicit union_ behaviour apply, so every node that has an unconnected _geometry_ port will be implicitly added to the output geometry of the module.